-(d) Any thermally-processed low-acid cannabis product with a finished equilibrium pH greater than 4.6 and water activity greater than 0.85, packed in a hermetically sealed container in a reduced oxygen package (e.g. vacuum packed) that, if it did not contain cannabis, would be subject to the manufacturing requirements of Title 21, Code of Federal Regulations, Part 113;
+(d) Any thermally-processed low-acid cannabis product with a finished equilibrium pH greater than 4.6 and water activity greater than 0.85, packed in a hermetically sealed containerin a reduced oxygen package (e.g. vacuum packed) that, if it were a food, would be subject to the manufacturing requirements of Title 21, Code of Federal Regulations, Part 113;

-(e) Any acidified cannabis product that, if it did not contain cannabis, would be subject to the manufacturing requirements of Title 21, Code of Federal Regulations, Part 114;
+(e) Any acidified cannabis product that, if it were a food, would be subject to the manufacturing requirements of Title 21, Code of Federal Regulations, Part 114;

-(ef) Any juice that is not shelf-stable or that is not processed in accordance with Section 40270;
+(f) Any juice that is not shelf-stable or that is not processed in accordance with Section 40270;

-Page 104 of 139 Strikeout text is deleted Underline text is added (fg) Dairy products of any kind, as prohibited by subdivision (t) of section 26001(t) of the Act, except that butter purchased from a licensed milk products plant or retail location that is subsequently infused or mixed with cannabis may be sold as a cannabis product;
+(g) Dairy products of any kind, as prohibited by subdivision (t) of section 26001(t) of the Act, except that butter purchased from a licensed milk products plant or retail location that is subsequently infused or mixed with cannabis may be sold as a cannabis product;

-(gh) Meat products other than dried meat products prepared in accordance with Section 40272;
+(h) Meat products other than dried meat products prepared in accordance with Section 40272;

-(hi) Seafood products of any kind;
+(i) Seafood products of any kind;

-(ij) Any product that is manufactured by application of cannabinoid concentrate or extract to commercially available candy or snack food items without further processing of the product.
+(j) Any product that is manufactured by application of cannabinoid concentrate or extract to commercially available candy or snack food items without further processing of the product.
 Commercially available candy or snack food items may be used as ingredients in a cannabis product, provided that they are used in a way that renders them unrecognizable as the commercially available items and the label, including the ingredient list, does not note that the final cannabis product contains the commercially available item;

-(jk) Any cannabis product that the Department determines, on a case-by-case basis, is attractive to children, as defined specified in Section 40410;
+(k) Any cannabis product that the Department determines, on a case-by-case basis, is attractive to children, as defined specified in Section 40410;

-(k]) Any cannabis product that the Department determines, on a case-by-case basis, is easily confused with commercially available foods that do not contain cannabis;
+(I) Any cannabis product that the Department determines, on a case-by-case basis, is easily confused with commercially available foods that do not contain cannabis;

-(Im) Any cannabis product in the shape of, or imprinted with the shape, a human being, either realistic or caricature, of a human being, animal, insect, or fruit.
+(m) Any cannabis product in the shape of, or imprinted with the shape, a human being, either realistic or caricature, of a human being, animal, insect, or fruit.